yrochat/sony_personal_data/README.md

 You will need to use [R](https://cran.r-project.org/mirrors.html), along with [Rstudio](https://rstudio.com/products/rstudio/download/), which is an awesome app.

 1. Ask Sony for your data.
 First, [write to the email address here](https://www.playstation.com/en-gb/legal/careers-privacy-notice/).
-You can use [this template](https://github.com/yrochat/sony_personal_data/blob/main/letter_to_sony_template).
-(Big thank you to [PersonalData.IO](personaldata.io)!)
-You just need to add your name at the the bottom.
+You can use [this template](https://github.com/yrochat/sony_personal_data/blob/main/letter_to_sony_template) adapted from the [PersonalData.IO](personaldata.io) website.
+Big thank you to them!
+Now you just need to add your name at the bottom.
 2. You will need to prove your identity.
 Here is what they asked from me<sup>[1](#myfootnote1)</sup>:

     1. The Online ID of the account